gbprod/stars/README.md

 ## Fennel

-- [ggandor/leap.nvim](https://github.com/ggandor/leap.nvim) - 🦘 A motion plugin that lets you look before you leap
+- [ggandor/leap.nvim](https://github.com/ggandor/leap.nvim) - 🦘 A motion plugin that keeps you in the zone

 ## Go